gadossey/content-ops-starter/content/pages/index.md

           justifyContent: center
       type: FeaturedItem
     - title: >-
-        “The cookstoves are easy to use and have reduced our fuel costs significantly.”
+        “Our new cookstove is a game-changer for our family’s daily life.”
       tagline: Testimonial 4
-      subtitle: 'Maria Walters, Accra'
+      subtitle: 'Kofi Asare, Kumasi'
       text: >-
-        We are grateful for the affordable and efficient stoves.
-They have made a big difference in our daily lives.
+        We are saving money on charcoal and contributing to a healthier environment.
+The cookstove's efficiency is impressive.
       image:
         url: /images/person-placeholder-light.png
-        altText: Maria Walters
+        altText: Kofi Asare
         styles:
           self:
             borderRadius: full